Nonasymptotic Analysis of Stochastic Gradient Descent with the Richardson-Romberg Extrapolation: Finite-time analysis of the SGD dynamics for strongly convex minimization problems

-The decay rate of the second-order (w.r.t. $n$) term in \eqref{eq:2-moment-bound-optimized} is well studied in the literature.
-In particular, \citet{moulines2011} obtained a second order term of order $n^{-5/8}$ for the SGD algorithm with Polyak-Ruppert averaging.
-A similar rate under more general assumptions was reported in \cite[Theorem~2]{gadat2017optimal} for $p$-th moment bounds.
-However, all these results are known to be suboptimal for first-order methods.
-The recent work by \citet{li2022root} shows that an optimal second-order error term in the bounds \eqref{eq:2-moment-bound-optimized} is of order $\mathcal{O}\bigl(n^{-3/4}\bigr)$ and can be achieved by the Root-SGD algorithm.
-In fact, the Root-SGD algorithm requires the same smoothness assumptions (bounded $3$rd derivative) as \Cref{th:mart_decomposition_pr_error}.
-In the next section we can mirror this bound using the constant step-size SGD algorithm combined with the Richardson-Romberg extrapolation technique \citep{durmus2020biassgd}.
+In case of deterministic problems $\noise{k}(\theta) = 0$ for any $k$ and $\theta$, and \Cref{ass:stationary_moments_bounds}($p$) is satisfied for any $p \geq 2$ with $\Constlast{p} = 0 $.
+In such a setting, $\noisecov = 0$, and the remainder terms are proportional to $\Constlast{p}$ with $p = 2,4$, or $6$, and also vanishes.
+Therefore, \Cref{th:mart_decomposition_pr_error} provides exponential convergence bounds, which are embedded in the remainder term.
+Previous studies in \citep{moulines2011} provides the bound of the same order $\mathcal{O}(n^{-2/3})$ for the second-order term of the root-MSE bound of SGD algorithm with Polyak-Ruppert averaging.
+This rate is known to be suboptimal for first-order methods.
+The recent work by \citet{li2022root} shows that the best known second-order error term in the bound \eqref{eq:2-moment-bound-optimized} is of order $\mathcal{O}\bigl(n^{-3/4}\bigr)$ and can be achieved by the Root-SGD algorithm.
+In the next section we mirror this bound using the constant step-size SGD algorithm combined with the Richardson-Romberg extrapolation technique.